laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 ### Determining the "drag factor" of the flywheel

 In the recovery phase, the only force exerted on the flywheel is the (air-/water-/magnetic-)resistance.
 Thus we can calculate the *drag factor of the flywheel* based on deceleration through the recovery phase [[1]](#1).
 This calculation is performed in the `markRecoveryPhaseCompleted()` function of `engine/Flywheel.js`.
+There are several approaches described in literature [[1]](#1), which Open Rowing Monitor extends to deliver a reliable and practically applicable approach.

 A first numerical approach is presented by through [[1]](#1) in formula 7.2a:

 $$ k = - I \* {&Delta;&omega; \over &Delta;t} * {1 \over &Delta;&omega;^2} $$

 Where the resulting k should be averaged across the rotations of the flywheel.
-The downside of this approach is that it introduces &Delta;t in the divider of the drag calculation, making this calculation potentially volatile.
+The downside of this approach is that it introduces &Delta;t in the divider of the drag calculation, making this calculation potentially volatile, especially in the presence of systematic errors in the flywheel construction (as is the case with Concept2 Model D and later).
 Our practical experience based on testing confirms this volatility.
 An alternative numerical approach is presented by through [[1]](#1) in formula 7.2b:

 $$ k = -I \* {&Delta;({1 \over &omega;}) \over &Delta;t} $$

 Where this is calculated across the entire recovery phase.
 Again, the presence of &Delta;t in the divider potentially introduces a type of undesired volatility.
-Testing has shown that even when &Delta;t is chosen to span the entire recovery phase reliably, reducing the effect of single values of *CurrentDt*, the calculated drag factor is more stable but still is too unstable to be used as is: it typically requires averaging across strokes to prevent drag poisoning (i.e. a single bad measurement of *currentDt* throwing off the drag factor significantly, and thus throwing off all dependent linear metrics significantly).
+Testing has shown that even when &Delta;t is chosen to span the entire recovery phase, reducing the effect of single values of *CurrentDt*, the calculated drag factor is more stable but still is too unstable to be used as both the &omega;'s used in this calculation still depend on single values of *CurrentDt*.
+Additionally, small errors in detection of the drive or recovery phase would change &omega; dramatically, throwing off the drag calculation significantly (see also [this elaboration](physics_openrowingmonitor.md#use-of-simplified-power-calculation)).
+Therefore, such an approach typically requires averaging across strokes to prevent drag poisoning (i.e. a single bad measurement of *currentDt* throwing off the drag factor significantly, and thus throwing off all dependent linear metrics significantly), which still lacks robustness of results as drag tends to fluctuate throughout a session.

 To make this calculation more robust, we again turn to regression methods (as suggested by [[7]](#7)).
 We can transform formula 7.2 to the definition of the slope of a line, by doing the following: